 If the power goes out, move the elderly person to a heated place as soon as possible.

-How Do You Cure Hypothermia?
+How Do You Prevent and Treat Hypothermia?

 If you are concerned that your senior parent may have hypothermia, don’t wait.
 The first thing to do is call 911 to get immediate medical attention.